section-engineering-education/engineering-education/articles/laravel-beginners-guide-blogpost/index.md

 published: true
 url: /engineering-education/laravel-beginners-guide-blogpost/
 title: Building Your First Laravel Application (Blog Application)
-description: This article will be a step by gtep guide on how to build a Laravel application (blog application)
+description: This article will be a step by step guide on how to build a Laravel application (blog application)
 author:
 date: 2020-12-08T00:00:00-12:00
 topics: []